How to choose an inner tube

 Remove the old inner tube using B'Twin tyre levers

 Checks to carry out before installing an inner tube

-Check the condition of your tire and replace it if necessary.
+Check the condition of your tyre and replace it if necessary.

-Make sure no objects are lodged in the tire.
+Make sure no objects are lodged in the tyre.

-Check the condition of your tire rim strip.
+Check the condition of your tyre rim strip.
 A rim strip that is even slightly bent can cause punctures.

 Check that your rim does not have any other issues that could damage your inner tube.